Calibration of syndrome measurements in a single experiment: Examples

-We emphasize that the estimation of the Pauli channel is a function of the expectation values of the stabilizer elements.
-In the spirit of this paper we ask how one should calculate the expectation values used for this channel estimation and compare the following two approaches: \begin{enumerate} \item Calculate the expectation value of a stabilizer element $s$ directly from the noisy measurement results. \item Calculate the expectation value via our calibration method, see Eq.~(\ref{eq:correctedexpectationvalue}). \end{enumerate} We do this for the explicit example of depolarizing noise.
+In the spirit of this paper we ask how one should calculate the expectation values used for this channel estimation and compare the following two approaches: \begin{enumerate} \item Calculate the expectation value of a stabilizer element $s$ directly from the noisy measurement results. \item Calculate the expectation value via our calibration method, see Eq.~(\ref{eq:correctedexpectationvalue}). \end{enumerate} We do this for the explicit example of depolarizing noise in the measurement circuit.
+In order to focus on the effects due to the measurement we set $\cE=\Id$.
 For the two-qubit depolarizing channel

 with $\lambda\in[0,1]$, the error probabilities are